Admer456/slice-of-life/blog/misc/2026/06-06-kaldera.md

 ## Some of my history

+*Oh boy.*

 It was 2014.
-I was in 7th grade and we began learning QBasic 4.5.
+I was in 7th grade and we learned QBasic 4.5.
 We started with simple programs, learning variables, conditionals, loops and the like.
-By the end of that year, we were doing some really, really basic graphics.
+By the end of that year, we did some really, really basic graphics.

 ```vb
 SCREEN 1
 LINE (110, 70)-(190, 120), 3
 ```

 That was the start of my graphics journey, believe it or not.
+I sorta made "animations" by manually drawing line-by-line frames, with `SLEEP` calls in between frames.
+Sure wish I thought of using variables and loops back then...

-Fast-forward to late 2019, I was in high school, working on my second little game prototype in idTech 4 (the Doom 3 engine).
+Fast-forward to late 2019, I was in high school, working on my second game prototype in idTech 4 (the Doom 3 engine).
 The first one did well at a local gamedev competition, and for the second one I wanted some pretty nice looks.

 I was using a fork of the engine that had OpenGL 3.3 and GLSL shaders.
 Having a little C++ knowledge, I figured: if GLSL is a C-like language and shaders are really just code, could I write my own?